awye765/shop/README.md

 ### Design

 I've kept design to a minimum, reserving design decisions for the client.
 I have however adopted a simple responsive grid layout.
 This was based on my research of online clothing retailer websites.
-To give a better sense of the finished product for the client I've included stock images, particularly as clothing/fashion is a highly visual industry.
+To give the client a better sense of the finished product I've included stock images, particularly as clothing/fashion is a highly visual industry.

 ### Structure